 Beside the jumping ring there is a large covered raised viewing deck to conveniently watch horses and riders when you are not riding.
 Sunshine in the winter and shade in the summer, it's also a great place just to sit in the comfortable rocking chairs and socialize, or eat your lunch if you're planning to stay at the barn for the day!

-Recently, High Flight Farm had a professional 20 m by 60 m dressage arena constructed with a river sand footing that drains wonderfully, and a grass surround.
-This arena is located behind the owners' house, and is set inside a 100' by 250' fenced area.
+In 2010, High Flight Farm had a professional 20 m by 60 m dressage arena constructed with a river sand footing that drains wonderfully, and a grass surround.
+This arena is located behind the owners' house, and is set beside the East Barn.
 A three foot rock retaining wall is a wonderful area to sit just outside of 'C' to watch horses and riders dance through their movements in the dressage arena.
+A second viewing area is planned as a deck off the East Barn towards the dressage arena.

 Empty pastures and paddocks can be hacked in, and these areas are great for hill work.
 There are no trails on the property.